exercism/javascript/concepts/null-undefined/about.md

 To address this, the [nullish coalescing operator][mdn-nullish-coalescing] `??` was introduced.
 Just like optional chaining, it was added to the language specification in 2020.
 The nullish coalescing operator `??` returns the right-hand side operand only when the left-hand side operand is `null` or `undefined`.
-Otherwise the left-hand side operand is returned.
+Otherwise, the left-hand side operand is returned.
 With that, a default value can now be applied more specifically.

 ```javascript